Kid's Book Revisions Plus Home Page

 Steering the Craft: a 21st-Century Guide to Sailing the Sea of Story by Ursula K. Le Guin: A wonderful general writing guide, with revision ideas and approaches.

-The Writing and Critique Group Survival Guide (link is to Kindle edition--print edition may not be available) by Becky Levine: The best book we've found on critique groups, which can be a great source for feedback and a big help with revision.
+The Writing and Critique Group Survival Guide (out of print but available used on Amazon and elsewhere) by Becky Levine: The best book we've found on critique groups, which can be a great source for feedback and a big help with revision.

 Writing It Right!
 How Successful Children's Authors Revise and Sell Their Stories by Sandy Asher: Revision is the sole focus of this collection of case studies--Asher gives multiple versions of actual published stories as they were revised, with comments, and covers short stories, picture books, and novels.